 difficulty in following directions and performing routine tasks

-impaired judgement, reasoning, concentration, and orientation
+impaired judgment, reasoning, concentration, and orientation

-confusion and restlessness
+confusion and restlessness personality changes

 loss of the ability to care for one's self

-Progression of the Disease
+Prevalence of Alzheimer's Disease

 Every 70 seconds, someone in America develops AD.
 By mid-century, someone will develop Alzheimer’s every 33 seconds.